learnweb/moodle-lifecycletrigger_byrole/README.md

-# moodle-cleanupcoursestrigger_byrole
+# moodle-lifecycletrigger_byrole
-[WIP] This is a trigger-Subplugin for the admin tool [moodle-tool_cleanupcourses](https://github.com/learnweb/moodle-tool_cleanupcourses).
+This is a trigger-Subplugin for the admin tool [moodle-tool_lifecycle](https://github.com/learnweb/moodle-tool_lifecycle).
-Course without a reponsible person are marked for the cleanupprocess of the cleanupcourses admin tool.
+Course without a reponsible person are marked for the cleanupprocess of the lifecycle admin tool.
 ## Settings
 Site administrators choose between all available roles for responsible roles.
 When multiple roles are selected it is sufficient if at least one role is represented in the course or in a parent context.
 This means that courses that belong